If you are into any kind of content marketing, you may know the term Pillar Posts.

 This way you leverage something else that’s well-known to lend extra interest and credibility to your topic.
 Most of the time it can be an expert or a company in your niche.
 You can refer to these as quotes or links to enhance the authority of your pillar posts.

-If you are sure your products or services are the best in the market, then you can also compare it with the others and make a bold statement on how yours can outperform others.
+If you are sure your products or services are the best in the market, then you can also compare them with others and make a bold statement on how yours can outperform others.

 If you are good at research work, then this form is one of the best perspectives to use.
 Load your content with lots of analytical data and facts about your offer.